Asking the Right Questions: Thinking Critically on the Fly

 Have to run to that next interview and don’t have too much time to prepare?
 Check out these quick tips from Multimedia Journalist Claudia Amezcua.

 1. Show interest and intent right off the bat whether it’s a quick line on your resume or email.
+2. If you can’t master all things, master one thing.
+3. What beat or section are you interested in?
+Show interest online with posts on Twitter and LinkedIn.
+Keep up with what’s going on in the world you want to cover.
 Continue reading

 Presidential Candidate Paul Fletcher Gives Thoughts on Future of SPJ

 Current SPJ Secretary Paul Fletcher is the only candidate running for the 2014 President-elect position.
 In this short clip he recaps his future goals for SPJ and where he thinks it will be in 10 years.

 Elections are inclusive for all SPJ members.
 Members can cast their vote electronically through Saturday evening by logging on to their e-mail.
 If you have further questions or did not receive an e-mail from the election office, call the Election Hotline at 317-920-4784.
 Continue reading

 I Heart Line Dancing: A Nashville Memory to Cherish Forever

 Cowboy boots and line dancing were the name of the game at the Excellence in Journalism’s Opening Reception at the WildHorse Saloon.
 As hundreds of journalists boarded charter buses to the downtown Nashville location, clad or not-clad in cowboy boots, line dancing was an inevitable spectacle, whether it was by participation or observation.

 “Line dancing is one of the activities where you either don’t care and you want have a lot of good times,” said Tony Hernandez, an EIJ attendee and reporter for the Knoxville News Sentinel, “Or you’re one of those professional line dancers and you want to have a good time.
 Continue reading